 |Medical College of Ohio at Toledo||medical school||Doctor of Medicine||1984|

-Dr. Susan Blaney is the Deputy Director of the Texas Children's Cancer and Hematology Centers and Executive Vice Chair of the Department of Pediatrics at Baylor College of Medicine (BCM) and Section Chief of Hematology/Oncology for BCM and the Elise C. Young Chair of Pediatric Oncology at BCM.
-She is also the Vice Chair of the Children's Oncology Group, the National Cancer Institute (NCI) supported clinical trials group dedicated to improving the outcome for children with cancer.
+Dr. Susan Blaney is Director of Texas Children's Cancer and Hematology Centers, Executive Vice Chair of the Department of Pediatrics at Baylor College of Medicine (BCM) and Section Chief of Hematology/Oncology for BCM and the Elise C. Young Chair of Pediatric Oncology at BCM.
+She is also the Vice Chair of the Children's Oncology Group (COG), a National Cancer Institute (NCI) supported clinical trials group dedicated to improving the outcome for children with cancer.
 COG is the world's largest organization devoted exclusively to pediatric cancer research.